-I was a professional rugby player throughout my 20’s and 30’s so had put off settling down and starting a family.
-I was 38 when my wife and I married so we knew we we’re starting a little late in the piece and didn’t want to muck around.
+I was a professional rugby player throughout my twenties and thirties so had put off settling down and starting a family.
+I was 38 when my wife and I married so we knew we were starting a little late in the piece and didn’t want to muck around.

 I had never even considered that I could have trouble in that department.
 It took me a while to get my head around it.
 But going into the IVF process didn’t really phase me as I knew it was going to be pretty easy for me.
 I was more concerned about my wife and what she was going to go through and how I could support her.
 She had a lot of her friends around her getting pregnant and it was tough emotionally.
 I was committed to doing anything that I needed to do to make sure I supported her, and to ensure we had the best chance to get pregnant.

 I’m not going to lie, it wasn’t smooth sailing.
 There were some really horrific times for us going through IVF.
 Over all we had 6 rounds of IVF, with 18 embryos and 13 transfers all up.
 My wife was committed to giving each embryo the best possible chance.
 For her that included having acupuncture twice a week, cranial osteo twice a month, she didn’t drink alcohol or caffeine for years, she even cut sugar and gluten from her diet during the cycles.

 I remember with our first IVF treatment, my wife became pregnant straight away and I was initially thinking, “Wow, this is pretty easy”.
 But sadly we lost the baby very early on at 10 weeks.
 It was gutting.